 1. Somebody Got a Big Payout

 Like many a corporate office or friendship circle on the outside, prisons are home to competitive football pools.
-Behind bars, however, where cheap, durable food items have become the de facto money of choice in response to downturns in institutional food services, inmates cannot easily bet with cash.
-Instead, at SSP, inmates wagered packets of ramen noodles.
+Behind bars, however, where cheap, durable food items have become the de facto money of choice in response to downturns in institutional food services, the incarcerated cannot easily bet with cash.
+Instead, at SSP, prisoners wagered packets of ramen noodles.
 Following the exciting comeback of the Patriots, the big winners collected the pot: a sweet stash of delicious and valuable soups.

 2. Time is About to Slow Down